Roboy/autonomous_driving_v2/README.md

 # Autonomous Driving V2

+## Dependencies
+If you want to build the different submodules without Docker, check the Dockerfiles for the required dependencies!

 Clone this branch onto the Computer you want to deploy (should be Leia).
 First, if not already happened, create the docker folder (`mkdir docker`).
 Then, clone the .Dockerfiles from this repo using the command
 ```
 git clone -b master https://github.com/Roboy/autonomous_driving_v2.git  ./docker